For information on becoming an LIC Preceptor, please email us at MDClerkship@tcu.edu

 - Library Access to both TCU and UNTHSC

 - Faculty Development and Resources

 - Develop our future physicians

-The TCU School of Medicine’s mission is to transform health care by inspiring Empathetic Scholars®.
+The Burnett School of Medicine’s mission is to transform health care by inspiring Empathetic Scholars®.

 We are you.
 You are us.
 We aim to add clinical education options that move medical education forward.